 Before the interview, whether in your car or head to a public restroom, you should warm up your vocal cords to avoid your voice shaking or sounding different in your interview.

 One of the best ways to do this is to stick your tongue all the way out and recite Humpty Dumpty, the nursery rhyme out loud. – Just make sure all the stalls in the restroom are empty first!
 Notice how the back of your throat is opening more, and you can regain control over your voice.

 One of the best things you can do to relax nerves and increase endorphins before an interview is to go for a walk.
 Not only will it clear your head, but the increased flow of blood around your body from an increased heart rate will help you become more switched on and alert while also improving your appearance with added colour to your cheeks – looking healthier.

 Before the interview, it may help your confidence to check how you look in the mirror.
 Check your teeth, don’t have food stuck, or your lippy isn’t smudged.
 And importantly, wash your hands and fingernails, making sure your palms are dry.
 You don’t want the interviewer to shake your sweaty palm.

 Use your stress to your advantage

-Remember we mentioned channeling your nerves for positivity?
+Remember we mentioned channelling your nerves for positivity?
 Many public speakers will acknowledge their feelings of nerves and stress before going on stage.
-While stress and adrenaline are highly correlated, you can tell yourself “I’m excited” instead of “I’m calm” just like those public speakers to channel the extra nerves into being pumped and energetic for the interview.
+While stress and adrenaline are highly correlated, you can tell yourself “I’m excited” instead of “I’m calm”, just like those public speakers to channel the extra nerves into being pumped and energetic for the interview.